Data partitions are a way to group or organize log data for faster and more efficient querying. When a query targets a single partition, our logs UI:

 Secondary retention is not a cost control mechanism; data is billed on ingest.

-From the left nav in the Logs UI, select Data partitions, then create a Log_ partition name with the retention namespace, optional description, and matching criteria.
+To the left of the logs query bar, click Data partitions, then create a partition name with the retention namespace, optional description, and matching criteria.

 To create a new partition rule:

-- From Manage Data on the left nav of the Logs UI, click Data partitions, then click Create partition rule.
+- To the left of the logs query bar, click Partition, then click Create new.

 - Define a Partition name as an alphanumeric string that begins with